Economic development with environmental benefit

 All of that is true.
 But what does it really mean?

 It means that:

 That’s what Regional Solutions does.
-They marry environmental benefit with economic development in ways not attempted before.
-And not even considered before.
+They marry environmental benefit with economic development in ways not attempted - and not even considered - before.

 Who should contact the Regional Solutions Team?